Shahriar-Kariman/CS3383_Assignment_1/CS3383_Assignment1.md

 \end{split}
 $$

-for the second loop the run time analisys is:
+for the second loop the run time analysis is:

 $$
 \begin{split}